SK53/indicia-docs/developing/architecture-overview.rst

 The warehouse consists of the database itself and administration tools as well as a set of web-services which allow the client website to communicate with it.
 The client website is the part which hosts the online recording, reporting and other pages which the end-user sees.
+Indicia uses a *distributed architecture*, meaning that the client website and the warehouse can be on separate machines connected only via the internet.
 The division into two components serves to keep the administration interfaces and the end-user interfaces completely separate.
 Also, a fully featured online recording solution makes heavy demands on the server technology, in particular to allow it to properly support spatial